 *Sharpie Extra Fine Permanent Marker

 *Sponge Paint Brush

 *Deerskin Lace Leather

-These tools and supplies are available from our Etsy store:
+Some of these tools and supplies are available from my Etsy store:

 Let's Get Started...